 SIGT's portfolio has been managed by Seneca Investment Managers (Seneca IM), and its forerunners, since 2005.
-Seneca IM describes itself as a multi-asset value investor.
+Seneca IM describes itself as a multi-asset value investor. (it invests across a range of asset classes using a value orientated approach).
 We think the combination of multi-asset investing with an explicit value-oriented approach may be unique to Seneca IM.
 The idea is that Seneca IM can allocate between different asset classes and investments, emphasising those that offer the most attractive opportunities and yields, making asset allocation, direct UK equity and fund selection (for access to other overseas equities and other asset classes) following a value-based approach.